harshitajain165/Takeshi-s-Tatakae/README.md

 ### Steps to use:
 - Open the *Assets* folder in the repository.
-- Navigate to the image titled ******.
+- Navigate to the images titled *tatake.png* and *final meca maze.png*.
-- Open either of the two links given above and point the camera at the opened picture to see the virtual scroll.
+- Open either of the two links given above and point the camera at the opened pictures to see the virtual scroll.